unicode-org/icu/docs/userguide/icufaq/index.md

 #### How does ICU relate to Java's java.text.\* package?

-The International Components for Unicode is available both as a C/C++ library and a Java class library.
+The International Components for Unicode are available both as a C/C++ library and a Java class library.
 ICU provides internationalization utilities for writing global applications in C, C++ or Java programming languages.
 ICU was originally developed by the Unicode group at the IBM Globalization Center of